 (1) The registrant shall designate and utilize a radiation expert who shall:

 (c) Develop written procedures to include system conditions and tolerance limits for the evaluation of image quality.
-The procedures shall incorporate the use of a CT phantom which has the capability of providing an indication of CT number accuracy for at least three materials, noise, tomographic section thickness, slice position, and the resolution capability of the system for low and high contrast objects.
+The procedures shall incorporate the use of a CT phantom which has the capability of providing an indication of CT number accuracy for at least three materials, noise, image thickness, alignment light accuracy, and the resolution capability of the system for low and high contrast objects.

 (d) Perform evaluations of image quality according to the written procedures upon installation and prior to scanning patients and at least annually, not to exceed a fourteen month period, thereafter.

-(2) Written records of all image quality evaluations shall be maintained between inspections for review by the director.
+(2) Written records of all image quality evaluations and radiation dose measurements shall be maintained between inspections for review by the department's inspector.